KyleAMathews/hapi-single-page-app-plugin/README.md

 hapi-single-page-app-plugin
 ===========================

-Easily serve static files for a single page app + json request
+Hapi plugin to make it easy to serve static files for a single page app
++ json requests